the-london-eye

 Below are the various transport modes you can explore to reach the Ferris wheel London conveniently:

-• Fly into Heathrow Airport, the closest and most convenient for reaching the London Eye.
+• Fly into Heathrow Airport, the closest and most convenient for reaching the millennium wheel London.

 • From Heathrow Airport, the London Eye is 23 km away.